 This pre-PIP era resulted in auto accident victims being denied coverage for medical care since insurance companies would not pay until they had absolute proof of liability or fault.
 This was clearly a problem for injured Florida drivers who were going bankrupt because of simple injuries and their exorbitant out-of-pocket treatment costs.

 To quell this problem, Florida lawmakers passed the Personal Injury Protection law to ensure that anyone hurt in a car accident could get the medical treatment they needed.
 In addition to ensuring medical coverage, the law's main goal was to ensure that accident victims received coverage to treat their injuries quickly.

 In order to achieve this, the law mandated that all Florida drivers carry PIP coverage.
-This required insurance carriers to pay up to $10,000 to their insured after an accident to cover and lost wages—regardless of who was .
+This required insurance carriers to pay up to $10,000 to their insured after an accident to cover medical bills and lost wages—regardless of who was at fault.
 (This is where the term “No-fault Coverage” comes from).
 This allowed injured accident victims to receive immediate medical treatment without having to wait for an insurance company to unhurriedly admit or prove fault.